Your Guide to Cleaning Up After a House Fire

 Is it safe to clean up after a house fire?

 It depends on the impact the fire had on your home.
 Even if it seems like minimal damage, cleaning up after a fire can be very dangerous.
 Contact someone with proper training who can assess the home before you begin tidying up.

 From making sure your house is structurally safe to figuring out what can be salvaged, here’s what you need to do to clean out your house after a fire.

-It’s important to have a professional take a look at your home before you set foot in or near your home and attempt to clean, paint or fix any damage.
+It’s important to have a professional take a look at your home before you set foot inside and attempt to clean, paint or fix any damage.
 Aside from obvious structural issues, your home could have suffered hidden damage to electrical wiring, wall supports, the foundation, the roof, the deck, the porch or the entrance to your house during the fire.

 While having a professional assess any dangers, make sure to file a claim with your insurance company and have an insurance representative take a look at the damage.
 They may also be able to provide you with a list of professionals who can help you with cleanup and recovery.

 While some items in your home may look perfectly fine after a fire, there can be more damage than you realize.
-To avoid sitting on a broken couch and falling to the floor or eating a contaminated piece of food, use this list to figure out what to throw away after a house fire.
+To avoid sitting on a broken couch or eating a contaminated piece of food, use this list to figure out what to throw away after a house fire.